xiaolicheng/blue-prism-utility/README.md

 ## Processes
 The naming convention for a process is: `<Application Name vx.x> - <Process Name>`.
 The `<Process Name>` should begin with a verb or an action word and describe the activity that the process executes (eg. `Blue Prism v6.5 - Get Credential`).

+# Troubleshooting
+**Issue**: *In other versions of Blue Prism, the VBOs fail to identify screen elements.*

+As the Blue Prism UI changes from version to version, a screen element may no longer be identifiable by the VBOs.
+In this case, the screen element simply needs to be re-spied.
+Open the (shared) Application Modeller for any of the VBOs and re-spy the missing element.

+For information on the Application Modeller and how to spy elements, please refer to the **Blue Prism Foundation** course in **Blue Prism University** (https://portal.blueprism.com/university). **Section 6 - Object Studio** covers the Application Modeller and how to spy elements.

 # Support
 To report an issue with this asset, please submit a new issue on the Issues tab: https://github.com/blue-prism/blue-prism-utility/issues